INL Bureau · Office Profiles

 🤝

-History of designing projects and teaming with host nation law enforcement to be the partner of first choice, denying China space to influence.
+History of designing projects and teaming with host nation law enforcement to increase access and exchange of information beneficial to the United States, denying China space to influence.

 ⚙️